Advertisements

 Eligibility Criteria

-To be eligible for Blue Origin jobs, you must meet a strict set of eligibility criteria that ensure you will be able to work safely and effectively in a technically demanding environment.
-Since the company works closely with federal agencies and handles the latest aerospace technology, the hiring process reflects that level of scrutiny.
-Applicants are expected to meet both general and role-specific qualifications based on their area of expertise.
+To be eligible for Blue Origin jobs, you must meet a strict set of eligibility criteria.
+This will prepare you for working safely and effectively in a technologically demanding environment.
 Here are some of the main criteria for job seekers:

 - A relevant degree or technical certification that relates to the specific department, such as engineering, IT, or manufacturing.